I few evenings ago I remembered that I’d left my iPhone on the runabout, so I headed down to the waterfront before dinner to grab it.

 From what I can ascertain, this was an American mink (Neovison vison), a semiaquatic carnivore which is inclined to dine on fish, frogs and crustaceans like crayfish.
 And, yes, it is the source of the fabled fur more valuable globally even than sable and silver fox.

 I’d first titled this post “Summer Evening Mink” because it conjured up all sorts of dramatic (if slightly misleading) images.
 It sounded like a scene from a Merchant Ivory film.
 Too much.
-I knew it would ruffle my bride’s animal-centric feathers.
+Besides, I knew it would ruffle my bride’s animal-centric feathers.

 “Are you suggesting that someone should turn that beautiful wild creature into a collar?”

-“No, dear.
+“Nope.
 Just liked the sound and imagery…”

 “The imagery?
 Of slaughtering defenseless animals?”